greghesp/assistant-relay/readMe.md

 Google Assistant supports a number of preset broadcasts out of the box, that come with sound effects and other surprises that can be found [here](https://support.google.com/googlehome/answer/7531913?co=GENIE.Platform=Android&hl=en).

-To make use of these presets, send a request with the following parameters
+To make use of these presets, send a request with the following json-encoded body parameters

     preset: <command>
     user: <user in config>